 |Howdy from the Critique Club!

-This is a nice image with many positive attributes and some which could be made even better with minor adjustments.
-If you have any questions, please feel free to PM me, as I am learning all the time as well! :o)
+All that said, it's a lovely image with many positive attributes and places upon which to improve.
+If you have any questions, please feel free to PM me...I'm learning too!!! :o)